 CMU Merit Scholarship Renewal Criteria

-Students who have earned a CMU merit scholarship(s), must meet certain criteria to renew the scholarship:
+Students who have earned a CMU merit scholarship(s) must meet certain criteria to renew the scholarship:

-- A student must be enrolled full time (12 credits or more) each semester as a degree seeking student.
+- A student must be enrolled full-time (12 credits or more) each semester as a degree-seeking student.
 Waitlisted courses do not count toward official enrollment.

 - Students must earn 30 new credit hours each academic year.
-CLEP, AP, IB and dual enrolled credits do not count toward the 30 new credit hours.
+CLEP, AP, IB, and dual-enrolled credits do not count toward the 30 new credit hours.

 - Merit scholarships are renewable for three consecutive years (8 semesters total) or to the point where the student has completed degree requirements for their first bachelor's degree; whichever comes first.
-Undergraduate students who graduate in less than 8 semesters forfeit their remaining scholarship eligibility.
+Undergraduate students who graduate in less than eight semesters forfeit their remaining scholarship eligibility.

 - Students must maintain a cumulative GPA of 3.25 at CMU/3.00 for newly admitted students beginning fall 2019.
 Scholarship renewal will be reviewed on an annual basis at the end of each spring semester.

 - If a student chooses to attend another college or university or withdraws from CMU, the scholarship is forfeited.